gk9339/seraph/README.md

 `xorriso/libisoburn`

 # Build
+`./toolchain.sh` - Build the toolchain used for the rest of the build

 `./build.sh` - Build all parts of the project

 `./mkiso.sh` - Runs `./build.sh` then makes an iso image